Odisha Reports 3 New Positive Cases Today

-Bhubaneswar: Odisha reports 3 new COVID19 infections in last 24 hours taking the positive tally in the State to 1288387 .
-Cuttack district registered the Highest of 1 COVID19 infections followed by Sambalpur district with 1 cases.
+Bhubaneswar: Odisha reports 3 new COVID19 infections in last 24 hours taking the positive tally in the State to 1288440 .
+Khurdha district registered the Highest of 1 COVID19 infections followed by Balasore district with 1 cases.

 New Positive Cases: 3